 “Now drop it into my hands.”

 The black rat slid into Keira’s waiting grip.
 She grabbed it firmly with her right hand.
-The rat reflexively turned and bit down on Keira’s index finger; its sharp rodent teeth piercing through the well-used leather glove.
-Keira felt the pain rush up her arm.
+The rat reflexively turned and bit down on Keira’s index finger; its sharp teeth piercing through the leather glove.
+The pain rushed up her arm.
 But before she could react, a shower of white sparks began snapping in the air, cracking and popping loudly, all around the rat.
 It gave out one high-pitched shriek as its greasy body tensed up in agony and then went completely limp.

 The whole room was suddenly silent.
 All eyes were on Keira.
-She let the dead rat fall from her glove to the table.
-It landed like a child’s beanbag, as if the rat’s internal organs had been turned into sand and its skin was merely a thin cloth keeping it all inside.
+She let the dead rat fall to the table.
+It landed like a beanbag, as if the rat’s internal organs had been turned into sand.
 Keira pulled off her gloves and examined the fresh bite on her finger.
 The blood was already gathering in the wound.

 “What happened?”
 Lissa gasped.